Auditing Crypto Fair Value: Principal Market and the Hierarchy (2026)

 - not silently switching to whichever exchange shows the most favourable print.

-A single, arbitrarily chosen exchange quote is not automatically the principal market, and "we used CoinX because it was convenient" is not a determination.
+A single, arbitrarily chosen exchange quote is not automatically the principal market, and "we used CoinX because it was convenient" is not a determination (see crypto fair value and the principal market for the accounting-side detail).

 The fair-value hierarchy for crypto